LSE snaps up Pearson's FTSE stake

 Analysts said Pearson, which owns the Financial Times newspaper, Penguin Books and a large education unit, had secured a decent premium for a business that was no longer core to its central strategy.

-"It's a good price from Pearson's point of view and it continues the process of them rationalizing their non-core assets," Panmure Gordon analyst Alex DeGroote told Reuters.
+"It's a good price from Pearson's point of view and it continues the process of them rationalising their non-core assets," Panmure Gordon analyst Alex DeGroote told Reuters.

 "People in the market will likely make the follow-on observation that the FT looks a more plausible sale candidate now than before but I'd make the point that there's absolutely no need for them to sell it in a hurry," he added.

-Shares in Pearson were flat at 1310 GMT, while LSE shares were down 4.5 percent and the FTSE 100 Index down 0.7 percent.
+Shares in Pearson were up 0.2 percent in morning trading while the LSE stock was down 4.2 percent, with the overall FTSE 100 Index down 0.6 percent at 1150 GMT.

 DEALMAKING